-An inclusive concert band designed to provide instrumental experience and growth through rehearsal and public
+An inclusive concert band designed to provide instrumental experience and growth through rehearsal and public performance.
+Open to qualified students by audition or instructor's consent.

 MUS 577 - Leadership for Worship Ministry I

 This course emphasizes the necessary self-reflective and interpersonal skills needed for success in worship ministry.
 Special emphasis will be given on the worship pastor/senior pastor relationship and the leadership of volunteer teams.